 Similarly, you might have come across the saying a picture is worth a thousand words.

 But you shouldn't build your social media strategy on assumptions and sayings.
 So, let us share some empirical data regarding the importance of visual content in social media.

-Social Insider did a new study to find out where the average interaction rate on LinkedIn will be in 2022 and what sorts of posts would perform best.
-They found out that the average engagement rate per post was found to be 0.35% and, visual-oriented posts had a greater median number of likes on LinkedIn.
+Social Insider did a study to find out what the interaction rate on LinkedIn in 2022 and what sorts of posts performed best.
+They found out that the average engagement rate was found to be 3.16% and, visual-oriented posts had a greater median number of likes on LinkedIn compared to native documents.

 If you're convinced, let's move on: